dylan-isaac/DylanIsaac/src/content/writing/Building-Ladders-Extending-Human-Agency-with-AI.md

 | boy | 1 (male) | 2 (child) | Male child characteristics |
 | girl | 9 (female) | 2 (child) | Female child characteristics |

-## Patterns as Infrastructure
+## The Movement Is Already Here

 This approach is already emerging at scale.
 [Fabric](https://github.com/danielmiessler/fabric), an open-source framework by Daniel Miessler, collects "patterns"—battle-tested prompts encoding expert thinking.
 Each pattern is a ladder, with rungs that guide users step by step through expert reasoning.

-What I've shown with accessibility, others are doing for security analysis, content creation, code review.
+Take the **Extract Wisdom** pattern, for example.
+It can take any content—a two-hour YouTube interview, a dense research paper, a rambling podcast—and extract the key insights, memorable quotes, and references.
+In minutes, you get the wisdom that would take hours to extract manually.
+It's not replacing deep engagement; it's helping you decide what deserves that deep engagement.
+As Miessler explains in [this breakdown of Fabric](https://www.youtube.com/watch?v=UbDyjIIGaxQ), it's about filtering signal from noise so you can focus your limited time on what matters most.

 The philosophy is profound: "AI isn't a thing; it's a magnifier of a thing.
 And that thing is human creativity."
+What I've shown with accessibility, others are doing for security analysis, content creation, code review.
 Experts aren't losing their value by sharing patterns—they're multiplying their impact.
 The infrastructure for sharing expertise is being built.

 ## The Choice: Walls or Ladders